Who are we?

 Want to know more?

-If you are a counsellor, psychotherapist or other related professional and are living in the UK; and you would like to become involved then please do join us.
-You can join our Facebook group here and you can also find us on Twitter.
+If you are a counsellor, psychotherapist or other related professional and are living in the UK; and you would like to become involved then please do get in touch to find out more.
+You can email us at email@example.com

-We appreciate the time you have taken to read about our cause and thank you in advance for any donation, no matter how much you give.
+We appreciate the time you have taken to read about our cause and thank you in advance for any support you can offer.